Bigg Boss Ultimate season 1: Trending Player

-Each week the audience gets to vote for the housemate who caught the eye of the audience and gave a huge chunk of content that week.
-And the housemate who receives this title will be exempt from that week's nomination process.
+Each week the audience gets to vote for the housemate who will be exempt from that week's nomination process.

 Cash Reward and Bomb

 Each week the evicted contestant of the week has the option to give one of the competing housemates a cash reward using "Bigg Boss Ultimate money" and another housemate a bomb punishment which they will be punished for the whole week.
 However, both rewards and punishments can also be awarded to a single housemate.